- Employee Retention Tax Credit Guide January 2023 Update - January 27, 2023

 7. Due Diligence.
 Are We There Yet?

 After signing a Letter of Intent with a buyer, the business owners turn their attention to finalizing the purchase agreements while the buyers are looking under the hood.
 Buyers ask for everything they can think of during Due Diligence and will (likely) ask for it several times!

-Often a data room is set up where all of the pertinent closing documents are drafted and reviewed by all parties.
+Often a secure data room is set up where all of the pertinent closing documents are drafted and reviewed by all parties.
 The documents sent to the data room by the seller and attached to the final purchase agreements are very important.
 A skilled and cautious advisor will scour these documents for accuracy before they are submitted for review and inclusion in the data room.

 8. The Attorneys are Fighting Like My Kids

 As the seller and buyer approach the closing date, it is not unusual to find their respective legal representatives arguing about words and punctuation that seemingly mean nothing.
 The details in the Stock Purchase Agreement or Asset Purchase Agreement are very important.
 Getting past this hurdle is not an easy accomplishment!

 9. Signatures and Champagne

 Sometime between the signatures and the champagne, a check or wire transfer will be delivered to the business owner.
 It’s time to celebrate!

 10. No, Just a Long Weekend.
 I Have an Earn out

 If the business owner has an Earn Out included in the deal, they shouldn’t celebrate too much.
 Since the pandemic decimated many company’s EBITDA, Earn Outs have become commonplace in deals.

-An employment contract and non-compete are common components of the business sale, so it’s back to work on Monday!
+An employment contract and non-compete are also very common components of the business sale, so it’s back to work on Monday!